pencleanenergy/MATCH-model/README.md

-This contains "Switch 24x7", a time-coincident renewable energy portfolio planning model that is based on version 2 of the Switch electricity planning model.
+This contains "MATCH", a time-coincident renewable energy portfolio planning model that is derived from version 2 of the Switch electricity planning model.

 To generate documentation, go to the doc folder and run ./make_doc.sh.
 This will build html documentation files from python doc strings which